 ● Do I have to bring a car?

-○ The decision on whether or not to bring a car is up to the students and their parents/guardians.
+The decision on whether or not to bring a car is up to the students and their parents/guardians.
 Throughout their enrollment at USF, students have access to the USF Bull Runner and Tampa Bay transit system with their USF ID card.
 There are also other alternative transportation options available to all USF students.

-● What are the parking lots I will be able to park at when I come to campus?
+●Which parking lots will I be able to park at when I come to campus?

-○ Please visit the USF Parking and Transportation Services website for an overview with how different parking permits work at USF.
+Depending on what permit a student purchases, there are certain parking lots for certain permits.
+The parking lot in front of Juniper-Poplar Hall is for resident parking and the parking garage next to Juniper-Poplar Hall requires a garage specific permit.
+Please visit the USF Parking and Transportation Services website for an overview of how different parking permits work at USF.
 Here is a map with the different parking lots on campus.

-● What are the mentors roles during ACE?
+● What are the mentors' roles during ACE?

-○ During the ACE program. students will have two ACE specific mentors whose roles are to ensure and promote the students' safety, summer success, and campus involvement.
+During the ACE program, students will have two ACE specific mentors whose roles are to ensure and promote the students' safety, summer success, and campus involvement.
 The mentors will be available to help students with personal as well as academic concerns, as they serve as a guide for the ACE summer experience.
 All ACE mentors are students who have completed the Summer ACE Program.

 ● What classes are there to choose from?